rob-myers/rob-myers.github.io/articles/tech2.md

 >
 > This quickly provides a solution i.e. a path.
 > However it is insufficient because realistic NPCs would not follow centroid to centroid paths.
+> One can solve this by applying the [string-pulling algorithm](http://digestingduck.blogspot.com/2010/03/simple-stupid-funnel-algorithm.html).
-> So, one applies the [string-pulling algorithm](http://digestingduck.blogspot.com/2010/03/simple-stupid-funnel-algorithm.html), pulling the zig-zag path tight along the navigable polygons' extremal points.
+> It pulls the zig-zag path tight along the navigable polygons' extremal points.

-Drag the nodes below to see string-pulling in action.
+Drag the nodes below to see _string-pulling_ in action.

 <div
   class="tabs"